Skip to main content

 It wasn't long, however, before hope and the seeming commitment to political change gave way to cynicism and political opportunism.

 Uncommitted movement leaders' pledges to hold politicians accountable over Gaza through votes were replaced with milquetoast demands centred on Palestinian representation.
-And even when those half-hearted calls were ignored, the narrative began to mirror the standard Democratic Party line on the unique danger that Donald Trump poses.
+And even when those half-hearted calls were denied, the narrative began to mirror the standard Democratic Party line on the unique danger that Donald Trump poses.

 New MEE newsletter: Jerusalem Dispatch